SumaiaAlhemyari/ai201-project2-fitfindr-starter/planning.md

 **How does information from one tool get passed to the next?**
 <!-- Describe how your agent stores and accesses state within a session.
 What data is tracked?
 How is it passed between tool calls? -->
+The agent stores and accesses state within a session with _new_session().
+The tracked data are:
+        "query": query,              # original user query
+        "parsed": {},                # extracted description / size / max_price
+        "search_results": [],        # list of matching listing dicts
+        "selected_item": None,       # top result, passed into suggest_outfit
+        "wardrobe": wardrobe,        # user's wardrobe dict
+        "outfit_suggestion": None,   # string returned by suggest_outfit
+        "fit_card": None,            # string returned by create_fit_card
+        "error": None,               # set if the interaction ended early The run_agent function is paassing state between tools via a session dict using function _new_session().

 ---